DriftBR/Drift/README.md

 3) Open CMD window and navigate to extracted zip directory and run command `pip install -r requirements.txt`
 4) Run the script to make sure everything works.
 Once it does, here's the building bit:
 5) Run `pip install pyinstaller`
-6) In the same directory, run `pyinstaller --onefile --noconsole --icon=icon.ico --add-data="nwin.html:." --add-data="about.png:." app.py`
+6) In the same directory, run `pyinstaller --noconfirm --onefile --windowed --icon "icon.ico" --name "drift" --add-data "Assets;Assets/"  ""`
 7) Navigate to the brand new "dist" folder
 8) All done